Azure/Cloud-Native/website/blog/2022-09-10/index.md

 ![Greeting service code](./img/greeting-service-code.png)

-... and now have a working microservices app on ACA! 🎉
+... and now we have a working microservices app on ACA! 🎉

 ![Hello World](./img/aca-microservice.png)